 These signs are your body’s way of telling you to get out of the sun!

 - Your skin gets slightly pink

 - You start to feel the “heat” of the sun on your skin

 - Being in the sun is making you tired

 This is your body’s way of telling you to find some shade and relax.

 If you can’t (or won’t) get out of the sun right away, the next best thing is to wear clothing that covers your skin and shades you from direct sunlight.
 Hats, long sleeve shirts, and pants are a start.

 There is a wide range of UV protective clothing on the market today that can offer extra protection, as much as a bottle of sunscreen would.

-If you absolutely must be out in the sun for longer than your skin will allow, try searching for a good all-natural sunscreen that contains no cancer-causing ingredients!
+If you absolutely must be out in the sun for longer than your skin will allow, try searching for a good all-natural sunscreen that contains no cancer-causing ingredients! (we like this brand).

 As a parent, you’ll need to pay extra attention to the amount of sun that your little ones are getting.
 I promise it’s not much harder than trying to slather them with sunscreen!